RegardsOss/RegardsOss.github.io/docs/development/services/notifier/plugins/notifier-intro-plugins.md

 slug: /development/backend/services/notifier/plugins/intro
 ---

-This section introduces you how to configure Notifier to send messages depending on the product content.
+This section introduces you how to configure the `Notifier` microservice to send messages depending on the product content.

 - [Recipient sender plugins](#recipient-sender-plugins) generates the payload to send and send it
 - [Recipients / Rules association](#recipients--rules-association) allows to link a matcher rule to a Recipient sender